DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 Video hosting became an integral part of the extended videoblogging platform.
-Initially, the videobloggers hosted their own content on their own sites – leading to a range of problems, for example, Howe’s mention in the New York Times as discussed earlier in the book.
+Initially, the videobloggers hosted their own content on their own sites – leading to a range of problems, for example, Howe’s mention in *The New York Time*s as discussed earlier in the book.
 To work around these problems, the community worked closely with a number of sites and developers to solve them.
 Among them, OurMedia.org, founded by J.D.
 Lasica and Marc Canter in 2005 acted as a front-end for Archive.org,